Water Shortage Issue Related to the Mexican Water Deficit

 The failure of Mexico to consistently deliver water in accordance with the 1944 water treaty between the United States and Mexico significantly harms Texas interests.

-The treaty requires delivery from certain tributaries in Mexico to the United States of not less than an average of 350,000 acre feet annually, in cycles of five consecutive years.
-Mexico has failed to deliver the amount of water owed resulting in hardship for Texas' water users who rely on that water for irrigation, as well as municipalities that need the irrigation water to convey public drinking water supplies.
+The treaty requires delivery from certain tributaries in Mexico to the United States of not less than a minimum annual average of 350,000 acre feet, in cycles of five consecutive years.
+Mexico’s failure to deliver the amount of water owed results in undue hardship for Texas' water users who rely on that water for irrigation, as well as municipalities that need the irrigation water to convey public drinking water supplies.
+In fact, a 2013 study by Texas A&M AgriLife concluded that a loss of irrigation water in the Lower Rio Grande Valley of Texas endangers approximately 4,840 jobs per year and reduces output in the valley by an estimated $395 million.

-The International Boundary and Water Commission, in conjunction with the U.S. State Department, has the responsibility to enforce the treaty, but has not been successful in doing so in spite of the fact that the United States has implemented actions to the benefit of Mexico on numerous occasions.
+The International Boundary and Water Commission, in conjunction with the U.S. State Department, has the responsibility to enforce the treaty, but has not been successful.
+The U.S. Department of State has not engaged in the discussions in a manner similar to that required in 2005 to solve the then established debt.
+Until the federal government engages in a more serious manner, it is expected that Mexico will continue to disregard the Treaty in spite of the fact that the United States has implemented actions to the benefit of Mexico on numerous occasions.

 Rio Grande Watermaster Reports

-- The Mexican Reservoirs report shows, as a whole, a total of 53.01% average capacity.
-All reservoirs are under 100% capacity at this time.
+- The Mexican Reservoirs report shows, as a whole, a total of 82.184 percent average capacity.
+Pico del Aguila is at 83.902 percent of normal capacity with 3.500 cms/124 cfs discharge to the Rio Florido.

 Ownership of Water – Amistad/Falcon